SayedEltaweel/SayedEltaweel/README.md

-- 👋 Hi, I’m @SayedEltaweel and I'm a senior student in Faculty of Petroleum Engineering, Cairo University and I have trained in many places such as NORPETCO and Halliburton companies.
+- 👋 Hi, I’m @SayedEltaweel and I'm a fresh graduate from the Faculty of Petroleum Engineering, Cairo University.
+     I have trained in many companies such as Halliburton Petroleum Company, Streamlines Oil and Gas Company, and North Bahsriya Petroleum Company.

 - 👀 I’m interested in Petroleum Engineering and analzying the data that comes from wells.
 - 🌱 I’m currently learning Python and getting through it.